Sending email messages in Smart IT

 You can attach the following types of files to an email:

-- UC—Images and files of file types supported in BMC Remedy Mid Tier
+- UC—Images and files of file types supported in Remedy Mid Tier

 - Android—Only camera pictures and files